 Then, once all the dollops are down, fold over the dough.

 This way, you don’t have to deal with having equal sheets of dough to place on top of each other.
 I don’t know about you, but that seems to require a lot more mental effort, and results in more wasted dough.

 It’s just less complicated to fold over.

-If I don’t use the pasta cutter with the fluted edge (like in the Skillshare video from way back when), then I like to take a fork to ensure the edges are sealed and it creates a bit of a design.
+If I don’t use the pasta cutter with the fluted edge, then I like to take a fork to ensure the edges are sealed and it creates a bit of design.

 PRO-TIP: While you’re making the ravioli pockets, be sure to get your well-salted-water boiling.
 Once the ravioli are assembled, it won’t take long for them to cook!